Yoga means “Union”

 Hatha (Ha and tha) means “sun and moon” or “mind and body”, “yin and yang” “hot and cold” “light and dark”.
 Described as the yoga of “force”, it is the practise of steadfastly balancing the opposing energies of the body.
 The unification of opposing energies through the practise of asana, pranayama and meditation.
-Hatha yoga activates and purifies the energy centres of the body, stilling wanderings of the mind and creating equilibrium and balance.
+Hatha yoga activates and purifies the energy centres of the body, stilling wanderings of the mind and creating harmony and balance.

 Asanas and Pranayama

 Asanas and Pranayama are but two of the 8 components of the yoga experience but they are the two that are most often introduced first in the western style of yoga practice.
 Asana means “posture” or “pausing in steadiness” also “moving into stillness” and “sitting quietly”.
 By practicing the asanas, we bring health and lightness to the body.
 Asanas are postures which have evolved over the centuries to exercise every muscle, nerve and gland in the body.
 Most importantly, asanas train our thoughts and discipline the mind.
 Although we develop agility, balance, endurance and great vitality, what differentiates yoga from exercise is the mind’s focus in the moment and constant meditation on the prana (life force energy) flowing through our bodies.
 Pranayama means “rhythmic extension of the breath”.
 In pranayama, the nostrils, nasal passages and membranes, the windpipe, lungs and diaphragm are the only parts that are actively involved, feeling the force of prana.
 With proper practice, pranayama can be profoundly healing and transformational.
 Real breath expansion means learning to optimize the way we exhale, not only the way we inhale.
 Energy is more effectively recharged through proper and orderly release of the breath, not by strenuously pumping the lungs full of air.